p3lim/cni-plugins/README.md

 # cni-plugins

 This repository builds a container image containing [cni plugins](https://github.com/containernetworking/plugins), ready to be mounted on a host system.
+The plugins reside in `/opt/cni/bin`.

+Image builds can be found under [packages](https://github.com/p3lim/cni-plugins/pkgs/container/cni-plugins).

+### updates

+A [workflow](https://github.com/p3lim/cni-plugins/blob/master/.github/workflows/cni_version.yml) watches for upstream releases of CNI plugins and automatically creates a pull request.

+Another [workflow](https://github.com/p3lim/cni-plugins/blob/master/.github/workflows/build.yml) watches for changes to the Dockerfile, builds a new container image, and pushes it to this repo as a package.

+Lastly, [Dependabot](https://github.com/dependabot) watches for updates to the base image and creates pull requests when there's a new version.